What Is Bone Broth Collagen Good For? A Complete Guide

 There are many types of collagen, including 28 known varieties.
 Most collagen falls under type I, II, or III.
 Type I accounts for over 90 percent of human collagen.
 While all types of collagen share the same goal (to fortify your body’s connective tissues), the unique benefits vary depending on the collagen type.

 Type I collagen is:

-- Found in highest concentrations in beef bone broth (which is what we make!)
+- Found in highest concentrations in bone broth

 - A big player in wound healing